 For us, it’s all about taking something good and making it better.
 NashTech is more efficient, streamlined, and rigorous and this enables us to make adjustments in service delivery in order to better achieve client goals at both the project and company-wide level.

-The CMMI Maturity Level 5 Version 2.0 certification can only be gained by organisations that demonstrate true process optimisation and continuous improvement.
+CMMI Maturity Level 5 Version 2.0 can only be gained by organisations that demonstrate true process optimisation and continuous improvement.
 For NashTech, it was vital that we pursue the v2.0 appraisal to demonstrate our focus on process and performance improvement throughout the whole organisation.

 In 2016 NashTech had already achieved ML5 v1.3.
 By streamlining our global projects, diminishing errors and leveraging overall efficiency, our performance has substantially been improved.
 Additionally, standard processes create a more structured way to operate in our business.
 Most importantly, organisations that are working to v.2.0 can significantly increase client satisfaction.